idanama/pet-adoption-front-end/README.md

-# SPCA - Society for Prevention of Cruelty to Animals in Israel

-## aka pet-adoption-front-end
+# Pet Adoption Front End

 https://spca.vercel.app/

 A pet adoption site to be powered by a custom back end.
-Inspired by the good cause of SPCA.
+Inspired by the good cause of SPCA, and design cues from Airbnb.

 Made with Next.js and Tailwind Css.